-A Tajik female farmer invested in a drainage system to channel surplus water away and decrease the risk of over-watering of its crops as well as soil salinization.
+A drainage system to decrease the risk of over-watering of the crops

 Ms. Balkhumor Mengliqulova manages a 5-hectare farm, cultivating wheat, cotton and vegetables in the Yovon region in southern Tajikistan.
 Due to increasing groundwater levels, farms in this region face the risk of over-watering of its crops as well as soil salinization.
 This has affected plant growth and water quality, resulting in lower crop yields.